vdaas/vald/docs/api/remove.md

 ## Overview

-Remove Service is responsible for removing vectors that are indexed in the `vald-agent`.
+Remove Service is responsible for removing vectors indexed in the `vald-agent`.

 ```rpc
 service Remove {